Directors’ Duties & Responsibilities

 Yes, directors liabilities may include if you:

-- dispose of assets of your insolvent company for less than their current market value;
+- Dispose assets of your insolvent company for less than their current market value;

-- continue to trade knowing your business insolvent;
+- Continue to trade knowing your business is insolvent;

-- If the above does not apply to you, then, your liability for any of the company debts limited to the money you invested in the business.
-If your business remains insolvent and enters into an insolvency procedure, then the creditors, therefore, will only be able to recover money owed via the business’s bank accounts and the sale of its assets.
+- If the above does not apply to you, your liability for any of the company’s debts is limited to the money you invested in the business.
+If your business remains insolvent and enters into an insolvency procedure, the creditors will therefore only recover money owed via the business’s bank accounts and the sale of its assets.